 The bar graphs shown above illustrate quantities of each PASER condition category of federal aid roads in Calhoun County as recorded over the course of seven years.
-It appears that MDOT has made strides to improve trunkline road conditions in Calhoun County.
-Unfortunately, local agencies over the last three rating years have begun to reverse the previous trend increasing fair and good mileage while reducing poor.
+After making strides to improve trunkline road conditions in Calhoun County in previous years there was an increase in poor and fair rated mileage accompanied by a significant drop in good.
+Local agencies over the last four rating years have begun to reverse the previous trend increasing fair and good mileage while reducing poor.
 It is important that they increase their efforts in applying preventative maintenance measures to ensure the continued preservation of Fair rated roads before they deteriorate to Poor.